• Skip to content

 12 x 18 inches, Fine Art Paper with Archival Pigmented Inks

 Less than two years ago the Shoemaker-Houck Farm was in excellent condition, one of the premier structures located within the New Jersey Delaware Water Gap National Recreation Area that is owned by the National Park Service.
-The front portion of the house was built in 1822 while the rear portion was built in the eighteenth century.
+The front portion of the house was built in 1822, while the rear portion was built in the eighteenth century.
 This National Register Site has no protection and has now become vandalized.
-The back door is wide open and window glass is missing, sadly revealing the ruins of neglect.
+The back door is wide open, and the window glass is missing, sadly revealing the ruins of neglect.
 These scarred elements are key to understanding the rural development of northwestern New Jersey and the significant role that area played in American history.

 I am drawn to the timeless nature of historic architecture because it is a repository of collective memories – a record of our heritage, the builders and the people who once inhabited these spaces.
 There is an urgency about what I photograph because each derelict site is a reminder of our inadequacy as cultural stewards.
 I look to the architectural details, to the deeply etched memories in the stones, the walls and the structures as a window to remembering our past.